 Imagine taking a large hula-hoop and positioning with the bottom of the hoop at the ball position.
 If you tilt it back over and line up the side of the hoop with the ears of the golfer, you will be pretty close to the swing path for a single plane golfer.

 The plane of the swing will vary from one golfer to another, however.
 With some golfers, the hula-hoop may be more around the shoulders or even the body, while for others it may be taller and less tilted.
 It really depends on any physical limitations they may have and how they prefer to swing.

 The Path of a Two Plane Golf Swing

-The more common swing in golf, the two plan golf swing will often start with the club going to the outside of the ball on the way back.
+The more common swing in golf, the two plane golf swing will often start with the club going to the outside of the golf ball on the way back.
 The golfer will return the club from the inside making more of a figure-eight motion.

 A proper two-plane golf swing will return the clubhead from inside out allowing for a draw to be hit by the golfer.
 This type of shot will increase distance and accuracy when hit correctly.

 Of course, there are variations to the two plane golf swing.
 It’s almost always taught as an outside backswing and an inside downswing with an inside out motion at the moment of impact to hit a draw.

 However, players hitting a fade may have an inside path on the way back and a bit of an outside path on the way through.